minfeishen2024/daily-pennsylvanian-headline-scraper/README.md

 ## Modification Explanation
 In order to obtain the newest podcast episode from the DP, I first modified the link in the request.get() function to get to the podcast pages.
-After inspecting the page, I found that the title for each of the podcast episode is contained within <h3> element with class of "standard-link".
-Within the h3 element, the title of the podcast itself is contained within <a href> element.
+After inspecting the page, I found that the title for each of the podcast episode is contained within h3 element with class of "standard-link".
+Within the h3 element, the title of the podcast itself is contained within "a href" element.
 Therefore, I modified the scraper to first find all h3 element with a corresponding class of standard-link, as reflected in h3_element = soup.find_all("h3", class_="standard-link") line.
 To extract the newest title, I then asked the scraper to access the first h3_element it found and extract the text from the "a" element contained within that h3 element :
 ```python
         h3_element = soup.find_all("h3", class_="standard-link")